LPhiri67-nq/applied-ml-assignment-spring-2026/README.md

 ### 📊 Figures

-All visualisations available in the notebooks and used in the report are available in the `figures/` folder:
+All visualisations available in the notebooks and used in the report:

 **Task 1 – Sentiment Analysis**
 - `review_length_distribution.png` — Review length distribution by sentiment class